GSA/challenges-and-prizes/_all-challenges/1122-inclusive-design-challenge.md

   Note: Submission requirements for Stage II will be provided to the semifinalists upon advancing to the next stage and will also be posted on the DOT's Inclusive Design Challenge website.
 ---
-**Updates have been made to the Rules section and are *italicized* in order to easily locate.
-For more information about these changes please contact [inclusivedesign@dot.gov](mailto:inclusivedesign@dot.gov).**
+**Updates have been made to the Stage II Judging Criteria section.
+For more information about Stage II please visit <https://www.transportation.gov/accessibility/inclusivedesign>.**

 ### Description